are we nearly there yet?

 is a parenting course designed for those who care for children aged 4-10 years.
 Whatever your background, and whether you’re a single parent, or a couple, we think you’ll find the sessions helpful, fun and practical.

 The course has an informal, workshop style with lots of relevant content, and plenty of time for discussion and laughter about our role as parents.
 It’s designed to help you thrive – not just survive – as a mum/dad/carer.

 To find out more, and to register, please contact us

 parent to parent

 'Are we nearly there yet?' is designed by parents for parents.
-The course tutors - Rob and Fiona - and their assistants are all experienced parents - who are keen to share some of their stories, and to hear some of yours.
+The course tutors - Steve and Fiona - and their assistants are all experienced parents - who are keen to share some of their stories, and to hear some of yours.
 We're all learning.

 We understand that children don't come with a manual(!) and we explore why our parenting role can be a challenge.

 We won't offer instant 'how to's', but are very happy to listen and offer practical approaches for you to consider.